cloudmesh-community/hid-sp18-508/cluster/mongodb.md

 ## MongoDB Tutorial

-Some steps are copied from <https://www.tutorialspoint.com/mongodb/mongodb_environment.htm/>
+Some steps are retrieved from <https://www.tutorialspoint.com/mongodb/mongodb_environment.htm/>

 If you already learned about Mysql, you can jump to the last section "Comparison of MySQL and MongoDB Design Examples" to get some simple ideas about MongoDB.

-The example in Section ~\ref{s:comparison} is copied from <https://huoding.com/2011/06/08/84>
+The example in Section ~\ref{s:comparison} is retrieved from <https://huoding.com/2011/06/08/84>

 ### Overview